Paper Types & Finishes

 What is the difference between a gloss and matt laminate finish?

-A gloss or matt laminate finish is usually applied to business cards, although it can be applied to a number of other products.
+A gloss or matt laminate finish is usually applied to Business Cards, although it can be applied to a number of other products.
 The finish gives the product a laminate coating, like a transparent film of plastic.
 This will give your product a quality feel, make it more sturdy and help protect from marks and general wear and tear.
 A gloss laminate is ultra shiny and really brings out the colour in designs where as a matt laminate gives a soft luxury satin finish that is really smooth to the touch.

 What stock should I use?